A categorized collection of FFmpeg commands for video automation pipelines

 From first input, second audio stream (0-based index)[name]

-Select a named stream, usually used with-filter_complex
+Select a named stream, usually used with -filter_complex

-Expression evaluations if
+if

 , lte